By Kathryn Trumble, DPT, ATC

 - Tibia: Larger shin bone is the top of the ankle joint and extends down to the inside part of the ankle.

 - Fibula: Smaller shin bone that extends down to the outside part of the ankle.

-- Talus: Smaller bone that sits between the tibia and fibula.
+- Talus: A smaller bone that sits between the tibia and fibula.

 The ankle is a stable joint due to the structure of the joint.
-The talus sits like a keystone between the tibia and fibula, allowing for the foot to move up and down.
-These movements are called plantarflexion and dorsiflexion and are required for any standing or walking activity.
-The ankle is also stabilized by many ligaments and muscles/tendons.
+The talus sits like a keystone between the tibia and fibula, allowing the foot to move up and down.
+These movements are called plantar flexion and dorsiflexion and are required for any standing or walking activity.
+Many ligaments and muscles/tendons also stabilize the ankle.
 These structures can be stretched or torn during this type of injury.

-An ankle dislocation occurs by a significant injury.
+An ankle dislocation occurs by a significant injury such as in sports or falls.
 Below are a few causes of an ankle dislocation.